arshajii/codon-docs-new/docs/advanced/parallel.md

 will automatically generate a reduction for variable `a`.

-{% hint style="warning" %}
+> **⚠️ Warning:**
-Modifying shared objects like lists or dictionaries within a parallel section needs to be done with a lock or critical section.
-See below for more details.
+> Modifying shared objects like lists or dictionaries within a parallel
+> section needs to be done with a lock or critical section.
+See below
-{% endhint %}
+> for more details.

 Here is an example that finds the number of primes up to a user-defined limit, using a parallel loop on 16 threads with a dynamic